Myst1cX/spotifuck-userscript/README.md

 ## Ad-Blocking (actual audio ads)

-> Spotifuck Mobile doesn't block the audio ads themselves - the ad-slot removal function is just DOM cleanup.
+> Spotifuck Mobile doesn't block the ad audio itself - the ad-slot removal function is just DOM cleanup.
 Aims to remove Spotify's client-side ad-slot container (data-testid="ad-slot-container"), related ad-* UI wrappers, and an associated button from the DOM as they appear, using a MutationObserver.
 For true audio ad blocking, use a reliable adblocker depending on yoor browser.
 On Firefox and its non-chromium forks (no MV3 support), use: **[uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/)** or **[uSpot](https://github.com/Myst1cX/uSpot/releases/)** alongside it.
 More on the difference [here](https://github.com/Myst1cX/uSpot/blob/main/README.md#uspot-vs-ublock-origin-what-is-the-difference).
 On Chromium browsers without MV2 support (MV3 only), use: **[Spotify Ad Blocker - Blockify](https://chromewebstore.google.com/detail/spotify-ad-blocker-blocki/nfmlkliedggdodlbgghmmchhgckjoaml).**

 ## Notes

 > - Client-side only, doesn't touch Spotify's servers.
 > - Doesn't change any account data except the language setting, and only if Force English needs to flip it.
 > - Needs a userscript manager (Tampermonkey or Violentmonkey preferably).
 > - This is the mobile-layout option.
-For the plain desktop web player with no layout changes, see [SpotiwebJS](https://github.com/Myst1cX/spotifuck-userscript/blob/main/spotiwebjs/README.md).

 ## Feedback